tremby/imgur.sh/README.md

         imgur images/delicious/cake.png images/exciting/bungeejump.jpg

-The URLs will be displayed (and the delete page's URLs will be displayed on stderr).
+The URLs will be displayed (and the delete page URLs will be displayed on stderr).
 If you have `xsel`, `xclip`, or `pbcopy`, the URLs will also be put on the X selection, which you can then usually paste with a middle click.